Suggested Search Terms

 Step 3: Diversify Where You Can

-Diversification doesn’t have to mean a major overhaul—it’s about small adjustments that give you more stability.
+Diversification is about flexibility - looking for small adjustments to expand your offerings that give you more stability.

 Step 4: Keep Investing in Visibility

 The instinct during a recession is often to cut back on marketing.
-But staying visible is critical.
-Customers are still searching for services and products, and you want to be the one they find.
+But staying visible is critical because customers are still searching for services and products, and you want to be the one they find.
+That’s why SEO is one of the smartest long-term investments you can make.

-- Update your website with seasonal content and fresh offers
+2. Update your website with seasonal content and fresh offers to show customers you are current and thriving.

 Step 5: Take Care of Your Team (and Yourself)

 Your employees are the backbone of your business, and so are you.
-During stressful times, morale and energy can dip.
+During stressful times, morale and energy can dip which hurts your bottom line.
 Strong leadership can make all the difference.

 A recession is temporary, but your team and your reputation are long-term.
 Remember the prevailing economic conditions are affecting your staff as well in ways you may or may not see.
 Simply keeping them informed on upcoming changes to the business will go along way to quelling their uncertainty and maintaining their faith and trust in you as a leader.